Amenity Societies and Other Voluntary Bodies

 There is estimated to be well over 1,000 local civic and preservation societies in the UK.
 Their stated aims vary, but most provide a focus for those in the community who wish to promote and campaign for a better local environment, including through the conservation of local heritage assets.

 The Civic Trust was founded in 1957 to coordinate the work of the local societies nationwide.
 It went into administration in 2009 through lack of funds.
-Civic Voice has been established to fulfill a similar role.
+Civic Voice has been established to fulfil a similar role.

 The Society of Antiquaries of London